 For a full CV, please click here.

-Lachlan Wilson is a Research Analyst and Programme Manager for Libya-Analysis.
+Lachlan Wilson is the Research Director for Libya-Analysis.
 Based in the MENA region, he has nearly a decades experience working as a researcher engaging with academia and think tanks.
 Lachlan’s recent research work has focused on transnational jihadism and local militia organisations, with a particular emphasis on the militant dynamic in Libya.
 Lachlan holds a Ph.D and a Masters of Arts, and his writing on geopolitical and security issues has been published by the National Interest and the Middle East Eye, amongst others.

 Network of Libyan and International Consultants